Introduction to JVM

 Advantages and Disadvantages

 Java Programs are aptly executed through JVM.
 Bytecode – an intermediate language is used to compile Java programs and then executed through JVM.
-Every individual program which is being compiled into bytecode can be performed by any platform fueled by JVM.
+Any platform fueled by JVM can perform every individual program which is being compiled into bytecode.
 This enables Java software more effective as well as compatible as per the various computing platforms are concerned.
-The JVM has a few notable advantages and disadvantages that any developer should weigh carefully before investing in Java development.
+However, the JVM has a few notable advantages and disadvantages that any developer should weigh carefully before investing in Java development.

 Through JVM’s security knacks, the programmers can effectively write high-end secured Java programs.
-It empowers the Operating System resources to identify the malicious software and also helps in its prevention accordingly.
+Furthermore, it empowers the Operating System resources to identify the malicious software and also helps in its prevention accordingly.

-Java programs which run on a JVM are likely to offer slower execution as compared to the programs that are written in C++.
-This is due to the code optimization which excessively relies on different system-specific features.
+Java programs that run on a JVM are likely to offer slower execution than the programs written in C++.
+This is due to the code optimization, which excessively relies on different system-specific features.
 Also, the Java bytecode cannot be optimized for a specific hardware set, as it is system-neutral.

 Correct is the program, which performs effectively and meets a user’s expectation to the fullest.
 JVM’s in-built features enable it to operate correctly and free of errors.